 In this Webinar:

-- Become familiar with the concept of the fantasy bond, an imaginary connection formed with their partner that relieves anxiety yet interferes with real relationships.
+- Become familiar with the concept of the “fantasy bond,” an imaginary connection formed with their partner that relieves anxiety yet contributes to deterioration in relationships.

 - Apply techniques to identify and challenge destructive thinking in clients

 - Explain the process of creating a coherent narrative around a trauma

 - Describe the four categories of adult attachment patterns

 This event is co-sponsored by R. Cassidy Seminars.
 A link to purchase CE credits will be provided to all Webinar registrants.

 Participants must have paid tuition fee, signed in, attended the entire seminar, completed any accompanying reading assignment, completed an evaluation, and signed out in order to receive a certificate.
 Failure to sign in or out will result in forfeiture of credit for the entire course.
 No exceptions will be made.
 Partial credit is not available.